Kiosked/handlr/README.md

 [![Build Status](https://travis-ci.org/Kiosked/handlr.svg?branch=master)](https://travis-ci.org/Kiosked/handlr)

+## DEPRECATED
+This project is no longer being maintained.

 ## About
 Handlr is a toolkit for creating simple job queue processing services, and provides easy methods to start a service and register workers.